Logahoric Higgs Torsors for a Complex Reductive Group: Poisson Structure on the Moduli Space of Logahoric Higgs Torsors

 \textbf{Acknowledgments}.
 We are the most grateful to Philip Boalch for a series of constructive queries on a first draft of this article which have improved its content.
 We would also like to thank Pengfei Huang for his interest in this project and for useful discussions, as well as an anonymous referee for a careful reading of the manuscript and important remarks.
 G. Kydonakis is much obliged to the Max-Planck-Institut f\"{u}r Mathematik in Bonn for its hospitality and support during the production of this article.
-H. Sun is partially supported by NNSFC12101243.
+H. Sun is partially supported by National Key R$\&$D Program of China (No. 2022YFA1006600) and NSFC (No. 12101243).

 {\textsc{Alexander von Humboldt-Stiftung \& Universit\"{a}t Heidelberg}\\ Mathematisches Institut Universit\"{a}t Heidelberg, Im Neuenheimer Feld 205, Heidelberg 69120, Germany}\\ \emph{E-mail address}: \texttt{gkydonakis@mathi.uni-heidelberg.de}